MokaMech/HJOSET/README.md

 ## Article summary
 This article, among other things, describes the design and its application on a example of an early framework focused on several simulation software, enabling the study of a MoCap recorded task performed by a human user (walking, picking up an object from the floor, climbing stairs or a slope...) with or without external assistance provided by human-machine devices such as orthoses or exoskeletons.
+This framework was used to help design a personnalized assistance for each simulated subjects.
+Designs performances was then evaluated regarding muscular joint torque savings.
 _______________________________________________________________________
 ## Framework features
 The different tools proposed in this framework include: